videojs/video.js/CONTRIBUTING.md

 #### Step 1: Verify

 Whether you're adding something new, making something better, or fixing a bug, you'll first want to search the [GitHub issues](https://github.com/videojs/video.js/issues) and [plugins list](https://github.com/videojs/video.js/wiki/Plugins) to make sure you're aware of any previous discussion or work.
 If an unclaimed issue exists, claim it via a comment.
-If no issue exists for your change, submit one, follwing the [issue filing guidelines](#filing-issues).
+If no issue exists for your change, submit one, following the [issue filing guidelines](#filing-issues).

 #### Step 2: Update remote